 Why aren’t Russian tank helmets made of steel?

 First it is cheaper to manufacture them out of cloth and foam than steel.
 Second of all when sitting inside a big can made of hardened steel you don’t really need a ballistic helmet.
 What you need is a soft-padded, lightweight protection, which will keep your head secure from all the metal bits around you and will allow you to wear it for hours every day for days, or weeks if necessary.
 What’s the use of a steel protection, if it lays in a turret basket all the time?
 Or if it injures you neck, and you are out of action before even seeing the actual enemy?
 Typical TSh-4 Russian tank helmet weights about only 950 grams.
 Compare it to 2-2,5 kg steel helmets of the era, and you have your answer.
 Steel helmets are simply too heavy and are not as good at protecting from typical head injuries, which can happen inside a tank.

-Second model of the Soviet tank helmet or “Tankoshlom” also featured an intercom for the crew and an interface to connect to a P-113 and later, the more well-know model called P-123 (R-123 in Latin transcription) radio, which allowed communicating reliably with other tanks within about 10-kilometre radius.
-That of course varies greatly, depending on the type of terrain, weather, and condition of the radio itself.
-Its introduction greatly increased the combat value of Warsaw Pact armoured units.
+The second model of the Soviet tank helmet or “Tankoshlom” also featured an intercom for the crew and an interface to connect to a P-113 radio and later, a more well-know model called P-123 (R-123 in Latin transcription), which allowed communicating reliably with other tanks within about 10-kilometre radius.
+That of course can vary, depending on the type of terrain, weather, and condition of the radio itself.
+The introduction of second generation Russian tank helmets increased the combat value of the Warsaw Pact’s armoured units.

 Here you can see the R-113 radio: